-In fulfilling these responsibilities, and aware of its commitment to the environment generally and to the preservation of the biodiversity of the territories in which the Group does business specifically, the Board of Directors hereby approves this Biodiversity Policy (the "Policy") pursuant to the provisions of the Purpose and Values of the Iberdrola Group.
+In fulfilling these responsibilities, and aware of its commitment to the environment generally and to the preservation of the biodiversity of the territories in which the companies of the Group do business specifically, the Board of Directors hereby approves this Biodiversity Policy (the "Policy") pursuant to the provisions of the Purpose and Values of the Iberdrola Group.

-The Policy is intended to establish a framework of reference for integrating the protection and promotion of biodiversity into the Group's strategy, and to define the principles of conduct for the development of a business model that is sustainable and positive with nature, such that its activities protect and promote the development and growth of the natural heritage, particularly including the protection of animals, as living sentient beings.
+The Policy is intended to establish a framework of reference for integrating the protection and promotion of biodiversity into the Group-level strategy, and to define the principles of conduct for the development of a business model that is sustainable and contributes to a nature-positive society, such that the activities of the Group's companies protect and promote the development and growth of the natural heritage, particularly including the protection of animals, as living sentient beings.